1-2 November 2016 at UIUC

-The 2015 Railroad Environmental Conference will be held 27-28 October on the campus of the University of Illinois at Urbana-Champaign.
-RREC-2015 will feature presentations by railroaders, consulting engineers, academics and others involved in all aspects of railroad environmental topics.
-Presentation topics will include: Compliance; Energy, Emissions & Air Quality; Environmental Analysis; Environmental Impact; Environmental Management Systems; Environmental Response & Emergency Planning; Environmental Training; Noise & Vibration; Passenger Rail & Transit Environmental Topics; Pollution Prevention; Remediation; Risk & Liability Management; Stormwater & Wastewater; and Sustainability.
+The 2016 Railroad Environmental Conference will be held 1-2 November on the campus of the University of Illinois at Urbana-Champaign.
+RREC-2016 will feature presentations by railroaders, consulting engineers, academics and others involved in all aspects of railroad environmental topics.
+Presentation topics will include: Compliance & Permitting; Ecological Conservation, Energy, Emissions & Air Quality; Environmental Analysis; Environmental Management Systems; Environmental Response; Noise & Vibration; Passenger Rail & Transit; Remediation; Risk & Liability Management; Stormwater & Wastewater; and Sustainability.

 The annual railroad environmental conference enables you to meet with your peers throughout the railroad environmental community to exchange views, learn about new techniques and technologies, and generally stay in touch with the direction of the railroad industry’s environmental programs.
 It is also an excellent opportunity to renew old acquaintances and make new contacts in the ever-changing railroad environmental arena.